JakobGM/astrality/docs/modules.rst

 Compile templates
 -----------------

-In order to compile a configuration file template, you first need to :ref:`give it a shortname <templates>`.
+In order to compile a configuration file template, you first need to :ref:`give it a shortname <module_templates>`.
 After having done that, you can compile it in an :ref:`event block <events>`.
 Put the ``shortname`` of the template as a list item within the ``compile`` option.
 Here is an example: